 Supporting education access under COVID-19

 TeamChild has long addressed education access and equity for young people experiencing school discipline, enrollment and reengagement barriers, inadequate special education and related services, and discrimination.
 COVID-19 has intensified these issues for youth of color, youth with disabilities and youth with financial challenges.
 TeamChild staff members created this Education in the wake of COVID-19 Know Your Rights Manual and will be updating this resource and offering community listening sessions and training as we learn how schools are approaching the 2020 school year.
+An Appendix of Forms and Samples (November, 2020) provides tools for youth and families to communicate directly with their school or district office.
 See our calendar for upcoming training dates.

 Si está interesado en obtener más información sobre los derechos de educación durante Covid-19, siga este enlace para acceder a La educación tras el COVID-19 Manual para Conocer sus derechos.